 Visual identity of the Paralympics

-For the Tokyo 2020 edition, the Paralympics emblem is shaped like a bay leaf, but with an indigo blue checkerboard pattern.
+For the Tokyo edition in 2020, the emblem of the Paralympics has the shape of a laurel leaf, but with a checkered pattern in indigo blue.
 This is a reflection of the sophistication and modernity of the Japanese people.

-This checkerboard pattern is known as ichimatsu pattern, and dates back to the Edo period in Japan, which ran from 1603 to 1867.
+This checkered pattern is known as ichimatsu moyo, and dates back to the Edo period in Japan, which occurred from 1603 to 1867.

-The mascot, Someity, is a combination of the terms Someiyoshino, a species of cherry blossom, with the term “so poderoso”, which in an adaptation to the Portuguese language would be “it is possible”.
+The mascot, Someity, is a combination of the terms Someiyoshino, a type of cherry blossom, with the term “so mighty”, which in an adaptation to the Portuguese language would be “it's possible”.

 It was created with the aim of symbolizing the mental power, physical strength and resilience that Paralympic athletes possess.